SysKeyyy/Email.Doom/README.md

 _______________________________________

-# WARNING I WILL NOT BE REPONSIBLE ON ANY OF YOUR ACTIONS #
+!
+WARNING I WILL NOT BE REPONSIBLE ON ANY OF YOUR ACTIONS !

+# Updates made
+- better linux support
+- new logo
+- beter visuals
+- easier to understand